tusen-ai/naive-ui/src/message/demos/zhCN/basic.demo.md

       },
       success () {
         message.success(
-          "'Cause you walked hand in hand With another man in my place" )
+          "Cause you walked hand in hand With another man in my place", {
+            style: {
+              'color': '#4fb233'
+            }
+          }
+        )
       },
       loading () {